 When it comes to job interviews, preparation is key.
-But, that sentiment doesn’t just apply to the candidate—it’s equally important for you as the interviewer.
+But, that doesn’t just apply to the candidate—it’s equally important for you as the interviewer.

 This conversation is your chance to determine whether that applicant is a solid fit the position, your team, and your company in general.
-However, that information is really only revealed if you pose the right questions.
+However, that information is really only revealed if you know the right questions to ask an interviewee.

 So, what should you be sure to ask?
 Here are 10 good interviewing questions (beyond “tell me about yourself”) to put to work in your next sit-down with a potential employee.

 1. What One Skill Makes You the Most Qualified for This Position?